JonasGruenwald/chrobot/README.md

 ## About

-Chrobot provides a full set of strongly typed bindings to the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/) based on the published JSON specification.
+Chrobot provides a set of strongly typed bindings to the stable version of the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/), based on its published JSON specification.

-The package also handles starting an instance of chromium/chrome and communicating with it via pipes.

-The `chrobot` module expeses some handy high level abstractions for browser automation, while also enabling you to make raw protocol calls if required.
+It also exposes some handy high level abstractions for browser automation, and handles starting a browser instance and communicating with it for you.

+You could use it for

+* Generating PDFs from HTML
+* Web scraping
+* Web archiving
+* Browser integration tests

 ## Setup